RayenKasmi/Cuda_matmul/README.md

 This project explores and benchmarks multiple CUDA matrix multiplication (matmul) kernels, with the goal of achieving cuBLAS-level performance on an NVIDIA GPU.
 The work includes:

-- Multiple handcrafted CUDA kernels with increasing levels of optimization
+- Benchmarking CUDA kernels with increasing levels of optimization
 - Performance tuning and analysis based on GPU architectural features
 - Comparisons with cuBLAS and TensorCore-accelerated implementations
 - Benchmarks conducted on an NVIDIA GeForce RTX 3070 Laptop GPU